 And let’s not forget the global pandemic, COVID-19, which has forced many companies to react quickly.
 Managers need to be able to keep everyone on the same page, distribute real-time information, manage stress levels, and much more to help avoid serious blowback.

 Using WhatsApp in the work environment seems comfortable and easy.
 And sure, it seems easy to implement WhatsApp quickly and successfully, even if not formally, in the organization, but if you take a better look, you’ll find a lot of malfunctions that can eventually prove to be very costly.
-At the end of the day, it will only help management realize the organization is ready for an employee app as the next communication tool for the company.
+At the end of the day, it is clear to business owners that their company is ready for an employee communication app as the next communication tool for the company.